Book Groups

 Event Dates by Location

 Explore key moments in American history through the eyes of relatable characters in this engaging book club.
-American Girl books offer unique historical insights from a girl’s point of view.
+These stories will offer unique historical insights from a girl’s point of view.
 Join us to read, participate in an activity and make new friends.
 Best for ages 8-12.

 Space is limited so registration for each discussion is required.
 Copies of the books are available for participants while supplies last.
 Staff will contact participants to distribute books.